SchmidtDSE/plastics-interventions-doc/consumption_tax.md

 - The only change in consumption due to this intervention will be in the packaging space.
 - Decreases in consumption of plastic packaging will not cause appreciable increases in the consumption of other non-packaging plastic goods.
 - The behavior response to a tax on plastic packaging in general will be similar to the behavior response seen in a tax on plastic bags.
-- The tax rate $t$ will be different in different regions as will a fit model parameter $m$.
+- The tax rate $x$ will be different in different regions.
-- The tax rate $t$ is expressed as USD per article in all regions.
+- The tax rate $x$ is expressed as USD per article in all regions.
+- There is a fit function $y$ converting from $x$ to change in consumption.

 \medskip
 <br>